bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 })
 ```

-After performing a build for the css technology, the following files will be included into the project:
+After performing a build for the CSS technology, the following files will be included into the project:
 ```css
 @import url(../../libs/bem-core/common.blocks/button/button.css);
 @import url(../../common.blocks/button/button.css);